nianlonggu/SciLit/backend/Documentation of Microservices.md

 query_data = {
     "titles":[
         ## Either is okay: 1) a title's string or 2) a dictionary with "Title" (and "Author") as keys.
-        "Adaptive GLCM sampling for transformer-based COVID-19 detection on CT ", {"Title":"Adaptive GLCM sampling for transformer-based COVID-19 detection on CT ", "Author": [{'GivenName': 'Jung', 'FamilyName': 'Okchul'}]
+        "A rapid cell-free expression and screening platform for antibody discovery  ", {"Title":"Adaptive GLCM sampling for transformer-based COVID-19 detection on CT ", "Author": [{'GivenName': 'Jung', 'FamilyName': 'Okchul'}]
         },